microsoft/WhatTheHack/999-SAPonAzure/Student/01-SAP-Auto-Deployment.md

 ![image](https://user-images.githubusercontent.com/81709232/115281970-77fae200-a0fe-11eb-8b65-8e884527e6cf.png)

-Step 5: Provision an ubuntu linux server through Azure portal (18.04 LTS, SKU: Standard DS1 v2) with named user “azureuser” and password “Welcome!2345”.
+Step 5: Provision an ubuntu linux server through Azure portal (18.04 LTS, SKU: Standard DS1 v2) with named user “azureuser” and password “<use your own password and remember it>”.
 You will start all the Azure infrastructure provision from this server.

 Step 6: Login to the server as the named user “azureuser” and run the following commands: